elton-develcode/TodoListReact/README.md

 ## Testing

-To run the tests, run the command
+To run the tests, run the command :pray:

 ```
 mvn test